downfromthetrees/the_magic_eye/README.md

 ## Prerequisites

-* You must have wikis enabled for your sub (set wiki to "mod editing" in your sub settings)
+* You must have wikis enabled (set wiki to "mod editing" in your subreddit settings)
 * Blacklisting images can be done manually, but is best implemented with the [Toolbox extension](http://www.reddit.com/r/toolbox).
 See [Removing blacklisted images](#remove-blacklisted-images).

 ## Setup

 * Invite www.reddit.com/u/MAGIC_EYE_BOT as a moderator to your subreddit with `flair`, `posts` and `wiki` permissions
     * The bot will accept the invite, and build a database for your subreddit from all the posts sub it can access.
-Once it's done it will send you a modmail to let you know it has begun monitoring new posts made to your subreddit (will take roughly an hour)
+    * Once it's done it will send you a modmail to let you know it has begun monitoring new posts made to your subreddit.
+This will take roughly an hour.
     * A settings page will be created by the bot in your wiki at: http://www.reddit.com/r/YOUR_SUB_NAME/wiki/magic_eye

 By default Magic Eye will:

 * Remove reposts
-* Remove blacklisted images and repeat the removal reason to the user (once toolbox configuration is in place, see [Removing blacklisted images](#remove-blacklisted-images))
+* Remove blacklisted images and repeat the removal reason to the user (see [Removing blacklisted images](#remove-blacklisted-images))
 * Remove broken image links

 See the [settings documentation](#settings) for enabling more features and tweaking the settings.